wso2/docs-mi/en/docs/reference/connectors/redis-connector/redis-connector-example.md

 #### Configure a resource for the getstockquote operation

 Configure a resource that sets up Redis hash map and sets a specific field in a hash to a specified value.
 In this sample, the user sends the request to invoke the created API to get WSO2 stock volume details.
-To achieve this, add the follow the steps below.
+To achieve this, follow the steps below.

 1. Click on the `GET getstockquote` API resource under available resources on the Service Designer.